Antidepressants: Safe during pregnancy?

 Why is treatment for depression during pregnancy important?

 If you have untreated depression, you might not seek optimal prenatal care or eat the healthy foods you and your baby need.
 Experiencing major depression during pregnancy is associated with an increased risk of premature birth, low birth weight, decreased fetal growth or other problems for the baby.
 Unstable depression during pregnancy also increases the risk of postpartum depression, early termination of breast-feeding and difficulty bonding with your baby.

 Are antidepressants an option during pregnancy?

 A decision to use antidepressants during pregnancy is based on the balance between risks and benefits.
 Overall, the risk of birth defects and other problems for babies of mothers who take antidepressants during pregnancy is very low.
-Still, few medications have been proved safe without question during pregnancy, and some types of antidepressants have been associated with health problems in babies.
+Still, few medications have been proved safe during pregnancy and certain types of antidepressants have been associated with a higher risk of complications for babies.

 Which antidepressants are considered OK during pregnancy?